bencyrus/chatterbox/docs/worker.md

 4. Supervisor run #2

 - Worker takes the supervisor task again.
 - Supervisor reads facts for X: failure exists, retry still allowed.
-- Supervisor enqueues a second email task now with the same handlers.
+If scheduled count equals failures, it records a new scheduled fact and enqueues a second email task now with the same handlers.
+If scheduled > failures (an attempt is already pending), it does not double-schedule.
 - Supervisor enqueues itself to run again shortly.

 5. Email attempt #2 (success)